datacarpentry/astronomy-python/_episodes/05-join.md

 ~~~
 {: .output}

-## Summary

-In this notebook, we used database `JOIN` operations to select
-photometry data for the stars we've identified as candidates to be in
-GD-1.

-In the next notebook, we'll use this data for a second round of
-selection, identifying stars that have photometry data consistent with
-GD-1.

-But before you go on, you might be interested in another file format, CSV.
+Before you go on, you might be interested in another file format, CSV.

 ## CSV